davidjnevin/streamlit-ci-cd-test/README.md

 # Streamlit CI/CD Test

-A test case for CI/CD setup using a Streamlit examaple app in a docer container.
+A test CI/CD setup using the Streamlit example app in a docker container on a linode VPS.